An update on carried interest – Autumn Budget 2024

 The existing Disguised Investment Management Fee (DIMF) rules will remain in place.

-Non–residents and Carried Interest
+Non–residents and carried interest

-The deemed trade under the revised regime will be treated as carried on in the UK to the extent that the investment management services in relation to which the Carried Interest arose were performed in the UK, and outside the UK to the extent that the investment management services were performed outside the UK.
-As a result, non-UK residents will be subject to income tax on Carried Interest to the extent that it relates to services performed in the UK (subject to the terms of any applicable double tax agreement).
+The deemed trade under the revised regime will be treated as carried on in the UK to the extent that the investment management services in relation to which the carried interest arose were performed in the UK, and outside the UK to the extent that the investment management services were performed outside the UK.
+As a result, non-UK residents will be subject to income tax on carried interest to the extent that it relates to services performed in the UK (subject to the terms of any applicable double tax agreement).
 This is the same as the approach in the DIMF rules.

 What now?